Steven-K6/SubtitleScribe/README.md

 - Upon entering the website, you will be presented with the title and a button that reads 'Get Started'.
 After selecting it, you will be directed  to a page where you can upload a video.
 After uploading a video, the audio will be extracted and the subtitles will be displayed under the video.

 ## Project Architecture
 - The application uses Google Cloud services.
-Google Cloud Storage is used for efficient storage, while the Speech-toText API handles transcription.
+Google Cloud Storage is used for storage, while the Speech-to-Text API handles transcription.

 ## Screenshots